Perfect for children & families: our kid-friendly activities in Trinidad

 Pointe-à-Pierre Wildfowl Trust

-Built in 1804, this “virgin fort” (which never saw military action) offers a magnificent panoramic view from 335m (1,100ft) above sea level.
+Built in 1804, this “virgin fort” (which never saw military action) offers a magnificent panoramic view from 335m/1,100ft; its original cannon and part of the dungeon remain.
 On a clear day, you can see to south Trinidad, and west to Venezuela.
-Open 10am–6pm, admission free
+Open 10am–6pm

 San Fernando Hill